-The big new addition at Pleasurewood Hills this year is the Egg-spress roller coaster, but how much do you know about the history of the attraction?
+The big new addition at Pleasurewood Hills in 2019 was the Egg-spress roller coaster, but how much do you know about the history of the attraction?

 The coaster first arrived at Pleasurewood Hills back in 1986 and was originally known as "The Ladybird".
 Each individual train car was styled to resemble a ladybird, with a red paint scheme and black spots.

 In 1990, the park revamped the ride and gave it a new theme.
 "The Rattlesnake" was born.
 A snake head was added to the front car and a tail to the rear, with the main body of the train forming the rest of the creature.
 Over the years, a number of features came and went.
 You may recall the luminous snake artwork inside the lift-hill tunnel.
 Perhaps you remember racing at full speed through a further tunnel at the midway point of the track.
 You might have even spent some time queuing behind individual perspex "gates" on the train platform.